FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

 \section{Proposed Methodology}

 Our proposed framework is built upon Faster R-CNN, pre-trained on the MS COCO dataset \cite{lin2014microsoft}, due to its established robustness in object detection tasks \cite{desai2020survey}.
-Recognizing the challenges inherent in few-shot traffic sign detection, we introduced several key modifications to adapt Faster R-CNN for this specialized task.
-These modifications are designed to enhance the model's ability to generalize from a small number of examples, a crucial capability for effective few-shot learning.
+Recognizing the challenges inherent in few-shot traffic sign detection, we introduced several key modifications to enhance the model's ability to generalize from a small number of examples.
+First, we keep the entire network unfrozen during training, allowing all layers to adapt to the new data and enabling more effective learning of domain-specific features.
+Second, we augment the training data by creating a pseudo-support set, which combines original samples with their augmented versions, increasing diversity and improving the model's resilience to real-world variations.
+To further mitigate the high intra-class variance inherent in few-shot scenarios, we replace the original classifier with a cosine similarity-based classifier.
+This replacement incorporates embedding normalization, focusing on the intrinsic relationships between instances and classes to ensure better generalization from sparse training samples.